 I did cut the corner a little bit near the end, because I could obviously see the parking area and knew I did not need to walk the longer route to get back to my car.
 So probably only about 4.5 miles total walking for me.
 Probably another 1/4 mile if I had returned the way I went.

 There were scattered wildflowers along the way, especially in the washes.
 Nothing "superbloom" in density, but lots of individual specimens.
 I took quite a lot of pictures with my dslr, but the Snapbridge app kept crashing on my phone, so I couldn't transfer those flower shots from my dslr to my phone for processing.
-So my post here is just cell phone shots, that were just resized quicker for posting.
+So my post here is just cell phone shots, that were just resized for quicker upload and posting.

 I posted this hike over a week ago on my personal facebook page, noting that I didn't know what was mined here.
 A friend informed me that it was gold, which makes sense, given the name.
 The other part of the name was also relevant: He said the water tank was, "back then," infested by bees.
 Not surprising, because bees in the desert are always looking for water.
 Hence, Golden Bee.